 • Check your savings and see if a withdrawal to cover the procedure is possible.

 • If you are extremely cash poor, ask the hospital about their charity program.
 Many hospitals have programs that consider your income (and outgo) and then reduce your bill accordingly.
 It is called “forgiving the debt.”
-The debt is wiped off the books and you will never be billed for it.
+The debt is wiped off the books, and you will never be billed for it.

 Medical bills and credit debt can be a scary thing for most people.
-Most doctors, service providers such as x-ray and anesthesiologists, and hospitals bill their patients and then turn the unpaid bills in to a collection agency for them to recoup.
+Most doctors, service providers such as x-ray and anesthesiologists, and hospitals charge their patients and then turn the unpaid bills into a collection agency for them to recoup.
 Do not be afraid if you receive letters that are less than pleasant or telephone calls asking you to pay.
 Remember that these companies are regulated and are not allowed to bully you.
 If you are contacted, offer to pay a minimum amount ($10) in good faith or just tell them that you do not have the money but will pay when you can.
 Don’t ignore them and hope they will go away; they won’t.

 Hospital emergency rooms must treat you if you come to the hospital (unless they are a privately owned and funded entity).
 If they accept Federal funds such as Medicare and Medicaid, they cannot, by law, turn you away at the time of an emergency.

 If your doctor’s office tries to refuse service to you until you pay your outstanding bill, talk to the person that handles the payments and work out a payment plan that will show that you are working in good faith to pay the bill and not just ignore it.